 Burritos are best made with a flour tortilla as a corn one would break with that size of tortilla.

-We think chips and salsa are a must or take it up a notch with nachos!
+We think chips and salsa are a must, or take it up a notch with nachos!
 Mexican rice and refried beans are also typical sides.
 We think a side of Mexican corn is also a delicious accompaniment.

 Yes!
 Just roll them tightly in aluminium foil, place them in a freezer bag and then into the freezer.
-Its as simple as that!
-The best way to defrost them is to thaw them in the fridge the night before and when you wish to eat them, only microwave for no more than 2 minutes.
+It's as simple as that!
+The best way to defrost them is to thaw them in the fridge the night before and then, when you wish to eat them, microwave for no more than 2 minutes.
 This will warm them but prevent them from being soggy.
 They can remain in the freezer for up to 3 months.

 Like most of the cuisine in Mexico, burritos really vary in fillings and size depending on the region.
 You will find burritos with crispy fish and cabbage in Baja, breakfast burritos with eggs and Mexican chorizo in Mexico City, and smothered in red enchilada sauce in Sonora.